ncbi/vadr/documentation/install.md

 instructions to the screen that explain how to modify your environment variables so that you can run the VADR scripts, as discussed next.

-If you have trouble with installation, email eric.nawrocki@nih.gov.

 ---
 ## Setting VADR environment variables <a name="environment"></a>